joselynloera/SparkHack-2026-Track2/README.md

 Team Members: Mansi, Asma, Shradha, Joselyn, Lena

-The interface is a website that allows the user to select choices which influence their stress level.
+The interface is a website that allows the user to select choices in their day which influence their stress level.
 By the end of the game the user has successfully spent a day in their life and are prompted to refresh or they have reached burnout and are guided to reflect on choices that could help them avoid/treat burnout.